Finding the Law of the Micro-States and Small Jurisdictions of Europe

 9. European Integration

 Luxembourg and, since May 1, 2004, Cyprus and Malta are member states of the European Union; Liechtenstein and Iceland are members of the European Economic Area.
-Gibraltar is within the EU for some purposes, including free movement of persons.
-It is not within the EU’s Common Agricultural Policy (CAP) or its customs union.
+Gibraltar is within the EU for some purposes, including the free movement of persons, but it is not within the EU’s Common Agricultural Policy (CAP) or its customs union.
 This is stated in the UK Treaty of Accession (OJEC 1972 L-73/201) (and see EU Brexit negotiating documents).
-However, that agreement is otherwise unclear on the subject and there is limited law on point; so, the extent that EU law on free movement of goods applies remains arguable.
+However, that agreement is otherwise unclear on the subject and there is limited law on point, so the extent to which EU law on the free movement of goods applies remains arguable.
 The ECJ decision of Sept.
-23, 2003 in case C-30/01, Commission v.
-United Kingdom (non-implementation of directives on dangerous chemical substances, noise emission, packaging waste and genetically-modified organisms) discusses the subject in some depth.
+23, 2003, in case C-30/01, Commission v.
+United Kingdom (non-implementation of directives on dangerous chemical substances, noise emission, packaging waste, and genetically modified organisms), discusses the subject in some depth.
 On immigration issues, see Regina v.
 Director of Labour and Social Security, ex parte Amimi Mohamed, [1992] 3 C.M.L.R.
 481 (Sup.
 Ct.
 Gib.; application of EEC-Morocco cooperation agreement).
 A history of financial scandals including the Barlow-Clowes affair (Regina v.
 Clowes, [1994] 2 All E.R.
 316 (C.A.
 Crim.)) has called attention to the nature of financial services regulation.
 The Lloyd’s of London cases illustrate the dynamics of pre-empting, out of comity, the “interests” and rules of the investor’s jurisdiction by those of the securities-issuing jurisdiction.[13]
 The Channel Islands and the Isle of Man are subject to certain EU laws; the extent of this is open to some debate; see:

 Guides to finding European Union law include:

-The European Free Trade Area is comprised of Iceland, Norway, Switzerland and Liechtenstein; see the web site for details of the Secretariat, Surveillance Authority and Court, and the EFTA Court site for case reports and legal texts.
-The European Economic Area includes Iceland, Norway and Liechtenstein.
-Switzerland has more than 200 bilateral agreements with the EU; Wikipedia has a chronology of Switzerland-EU relations
+The European Free Trade Area is comprised of Iceland, Norway, Switzerland, and Liechtenstein; see the website for details of the Secretariat, Surveillance Authority and Court, and the EFTA Court site for case reports and legal texts.
+The European Economic Area includes Iceland, Norway, and Liechtenstein.
+Switzerland has more than 200 bilateral agreements with the EU (EU discussion); Wikipedia has a chronology of Switzerland-EU relations.

 A search of EUR-LEX will yield a substantial number of documents and communications on the subject, such as the written parliamentary question of Daniel Féret, Oct.
-10, 1998 (Note that the euro is the de facto currency of the successor states of Yugoslavia (via currency boards and euro notes in circulation) and of the CFA (BCEAO website), the CFP (IEOM Web site) zones and other French Overseas Territories and Departments with linked currencies; and that the euro currency provisions constitute part of the acquis[15] and the new member states of the EU will be required to adopt the currency in due course).
-As to the history of the European monetary system, see
+10, 1998 (Note that the euro is the de facto currency of the successor states of Yugoslavia (via currency boards and euro notes in circulation) and of the CFA (BCEAO website), the CFP (IEOM Web site) zones, and other French Overseas Territories and Departments with linked currencies.
+The euro currency provisions constitute part of the acquis,[15] and the new member states of the EU will be required to adopt the currency in due course).
+As to the history of the European monetary system, see:

-All the jurisdictions considered except North Cyprus and the Vatican are member states (or subordinate entities of member states) of the Council of Europe; certain European Court of Human Rights cases (see below) have treated Turkey (a signatory state) as responsible for some acts of the North Cyprus administration.
+All the jurisdictions considered, except North Cyprus and the Vatican, are member states (or subordinate entities of member states) of the Council of Europe (CoE); certain European Court of Human Rights cases (see below) have treated Turkey (a signatory state) as responsible for some acts of the North Cyprus administration.
 The CoE site includes a searchable database of the case law of the European Court of Human Rights.

 10. Taxation and Finance

-Although the U.S. Treasury has seemingly retreated from its prior support of the OECD project against tax havens,[16] the OECD has continued its project with European Union support, and its archives may be a source of useful material.
+Although the U.S. Treasury has seemingly retreated from its prior support of the OECD project on harmful tax practices,[16] the OECD has continued its project with European Union support, and its archives may be a source of useful material.
 The US and UK tax authorities are no less active in the pursuit of holders of unreported offshore accounts:

-FATCA, the Foreign Account Tax Compliance Act and the resulting U.S. disclosure agreements (IGAs) with many countries and registration by foreign financial services providers, and the European Union Savings Directive are among recent initiatives that have seriously impacted economics and banking in offshore jurisdictions, including most of the countries and territories under review here.
-The United States claims an exorbitant jurisdiction to tax, including its citizens by descent who may never have been documented as such, never visited the United States, and never had any assets or income based there.
+FATCA (the Foreign Account Tax Compliance Act) and the resulting U.S. disclosure agreements (IGAs) with many countries and registration by foreign financial services providers, as well as the European Union Savings Directive, are among recent initiatives that have seriously impacted economics and banking in offshore jurisdictions, including most of the countries and territories under review here.
+The United States claims an exorbitant jurisdiction to tax, including its citizens of descent who may never have been documented as such, never visited the United States, and never had any assets or income based there.
 Current (2014) draft revisions to tax and extradition treaties could extend the reach of the U.S. authorities and generate conflict with treaty partner countries, as has already occurred with respect to terrorism-based extradition provisions when used to extradite British citizens accused of cyber- and financial crimes.
 To some extent tax crimes have already been assimilated to common-law fraud and money laundering, enabling extradition under existing law, but new provisions would eliminate the dual criminality rule, already seen with respect to the European Arrest Warrant for listed offenses.

-Tax havens remain a means of reducing corporate and trust taxation, however, subject to rules relating to “shadow directors” (effective control); see
+Tax havens remain a means of reducing corporate and trust taxation; however, they are subject to rules relating to “shadow directors” (effective control); see:

 Print resources, some also available online:

-• European Taxation published by the IBFD and also indexed online through Dow Jones and Westlaw (as EUROTAX)
+• European Taxation Journal published by the IBFD (issues through 2017 available on Westlaw)

 • Juris-classeur de droit fiscal international (Paris: Editions Techniques, loose-leaf, 1962- )